grnet/djnro/README.md

 repository](https://code.grnet.gr/djnro), [GRNET Djnro Github repository](https://github.com/grnet/djnro), [Djnro mailing list](https://lists.grnet.gr/wws/info/djnro) or [GRNET Djnro minisite](http://djnro.grnet.gr/).

 ## LICENCE
-Copyright © 2011-2015 Greek Research and Technology Network (GRNET S.A.)
+Copyright © 2011-2016 Greek Research and Technology Network (GRNET S.A.)

-Developed by Leonidas Poulopoulos (leopoul-at-noc-dot-grnet-dot-gr), Zenon Mousmoulas (zmousm-at-noc-dot-grnet-dot-gr) and Stavros Kroustouris (staurosk-at-noc-dot-grnet-dot-gr), GRNET NOC
+Developed by Leonidas Poulopoulos, Zenon Mousmoulas, Stavros Kroustouris, Sergios Aftsidis, GRNET NOC

-Contributions by Jamie Curtis, REANNZ
+Contributions by Jamie Curtis and Vladimir Mencl, REANNZ

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above